What is a reverse mortgage?

 How does a reverse mortgage work?

-Continue to enjoy the comforts of your home and live there for as long as you choose.
+Continue to enjoy the comforts of living in your home for as long as you choose.

 Remain the owner of your home, benefitting from any potential increase in property value.